denizbyrk/Monogame-MonoBird/README.md

 - **Sprite.cs:** Class that stores the data for rendering sprites, including texture, position, rotation, scale, and effects.

 - **Level.cs:** The class that binds all the other classes together.
-It is also manages the fonts, screen effects, some sounds, and UI elements.
+It also manages the fonts, screen effects, some sounds, and UI elements.

 - **Background.cs:** Class for drawing the ground and sky.